Bug report #13984

 This causes a python error when opening the form.

 I can't provide a minimal example as I don't have a 2.12 installed or built anymore.

 I have encountered this over 2 projects file, with the same behavior twice.

-#1 Updated by Alessandro Pasotti over 4 years ago
+#1 Updated by Alessandro Pasotti about 7 years ago

 I asked for a sample project because I tested the import of an old project with init function in the "dotted" form "my_form.my_open" and it was working for me.